Multiple Kong nodes pointing to the same datastore must belong to the same "Kong Cluster".

-Once a Kong nodes joins one other node, it will automatically discover all the other nodes thanks to the underlying gossip protocol.
+Once Kong nodes join one other node, it will automatically discover all the other nodes thanks to the underlying gossip protocol.

-Sometimes the IPv4 address that's automatically advertised by Kong it's not the correct one.
+Sometimes the IPv4 address that's automatically advertised by Kong is not the correct one.
 You can override the advertised IP address and port by specifying the cluster_advertise.

 3. Network Requirements